 Many analysts believed in a long-term success story for Coinbase.
 CNBC host Jim Cramer famously said he liked Coinbase to $475 in a tweet on the day of the company’s debut.

-Ark Funds CEO Cathie Wood is a bull on the cryptocurrency platform and added shares of Coinbase to several of the company’s ETFs in recent months.
-Coinbase is the third-largest holding in the Ark Fintech Innovation ETF ARKF at 6.1% of holdings.
-Coinbase is also the eighth-largest holding in the Ark Next Generation Internet ETF ARKW and 14th-largest holding in the Ark Innovation ETF ARKK at 5.2% and 3.5% of assets, respectively.
+Ark Funds CEO Cathie Wood is a bull on the cryptocurrency platform and has been actively adding shares to several of the company’s ETFs.
+Coinbase is the 10th-largest holding at 3.8% of assets in the flagship Ark Innovation ETF ARKK.
+The stock is also the sixth-largest and fourth-largest holding in the Ark Next Generation Internet ETF (ARCA: ARKW) and the Ark Fintech Innovation ETF ARKF, respectively.

 Investing $1,000 In Coinbase IPO: Coinbase went public via a direct listing on April 14, 2021.
-Investors had to wait until shares opened for trading before they could buy in, whereas a traditional IPO sometimes allows retail investors a small allocation of shares at a set price.
+This meant that investors had to wait until shares opened for trading before they could buy in, whereas a traditional IPO sometimes allows retail investors a small allocation of shares at a set price.

 The reference price for Coinbase shares was $250, but shares opened significantly higher at $381.
-Shares would trade over $425 in the first day of trading before closing at $328.28.
+Shares would trade over $425 in their first day of trading before closing at $328.28.

-Coinbase vs. SPY, BTC: The SPDR S&P 500 ETF SPY, which is a common gauge of the market, was down 4.1% over the same time period of the Coinbase IPO to present day.
+The SPDR S&P 500 ETF SPY, which is a common gauge of the market, is down 6.3% over the same time period, faring significantly better than the Coinbase IPO.

 © 2023 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.